PolymerLabs/arcs/README.md

 To run a specific Selenium test using Mocha's 'grep' capability:

 - In one terminal: `npm start`
-- In another: `npm run test-wdio -- --mochaOpts.grep 'regex'`
+- In another: `npm run test-wdio-shells -- --mochaOpts.grep 'regex'`

 ### Debugging tests